php-pds/php-pds.github.io/README.md

 # PHP Package Development Standards

-This organization researches the PHP package ecosystem to recognize commonly adopted development practices.
+This initiative researches the PHP package ecosystem to recognize commonly adopted development practices.
 It rationalizes and refines those practices, then publishes them as PDS packages for reference by PHP package authors.